nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to search for an empty room to accommodate patient.
-2. System peeks the first room from Priority Queue.
+2. System finds out empty room.
-3. System shows the empty room with lowest room number.
+3. System shows the empty room with lowest room number and displays success message.
 Use case ends.

 **Extensions**